 B.S., University of Maine

-A lifelong Mainer (a Lawrence H.S. and UMaine grad) Joe works year-round at UMF — in the Financial Aid Office April-August and in the Admissions Office September-April.
-His unique dual-role gives you a transfer specialist with an insider’s perspective in two key campus offices: Financial Aid and Admission.
+A lifelong Mainer (a Lawrence H.S. and UMaine grad) Joe previously worked in both our Financial Aid Office and in our Admissions Office, giving him a unique insider’s perspective of both key campus functions.

 Office of Admissions